 French Revision and Support

 The course covers a variety of topics that are grouped into three themes.
 Assessments are based on content from all three themes.
 Please see a list of topics below.
 For more information about the course, please see the specification here.
+This is a new specification (first exams 2026).

 Knowledge Organisers for GCSE French can be found HERE

-Theme 1: Identity and culture |
+Theme 1: People and lifestyle |

 Exams

-Listening (25%) |
+Paper 1: Listening (25%) |

 Speaking (25%) |